rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **What do the print settings mean?**

 This is assuming you're using the Chitubox slicer that is included on the USB stick.
 Other slicers may use different terminology, but they're functionally the same.
-If you're just starting out, it's highly recommended you use the Chitubox slicer.
+If you're just starting, it's highly recommended you use the Chitubox slicer.
 It's basic, won't overwhelm you with bells and whistles, and just works.

 **·  Layer Height:** As the name implies, layer height is the exact height of each cured layer.
 Layer thickness affects not only the speed (printing time) and the quality of each print.
 The number of layers required to create an object determines the printing speed and the printing time required.
 The thinner the layer thickness, the longer it takes to make a 3D printed object of a given height.
 While relatively, with a slimmer layer height, you will increase the quality of the print, leading to a smoother surface and more detail visible in the Z-direction (height) of the model.
 Generally, the printers' minimum functional layer height is 25 µm (0.025mm) layer height, and the maximum is 100 µm (0.1mm) layer height.
 You can adjust this setting based on your printer's actual situation, given the object and resin.
 If you have no idea how to choose the right one, the tried-and-true technique is to start with a layer height of 50 μm (0.05mm).